kanriapp/website/src/content/docs/reference/troubleshooting.md

 Furthermore, it is generally advised to regulary export your data from the import/export menu as a backup to prevent data loss.

+**All of your data should be safe, only your board background images might disappear until you add them back.**

+## Custom board background disappeared

+Your background disappearing is not an uncommon issue, so don't worry.
+The fix is just resetting your background and adding it again.

+If you are interested, here are the causes why this can happen:
+- **Update from older version:** When updating from 0.5.1 to 0.6, a change in the underlying code unfortunately breaks existing backgrounds.
+- **Background image path is different:** If you moved or renamed the background image, Kanri does not know about it anymore.
+This is because Kanri only has access to the files you give it to and does not actively track them.
+- **Board imported from another device:** If you imported a board from another device, Kanri cannot find the file since the path is different (see explanation above).

 ## App is taking a lot of time to load/slowing down and using a lot of RAM

+**Please note:** This issue should be mitigated starting from version 0.6.
+If you still encounter this, please contact support@kanriapp.com.

 If your app is very slow to start and uses very big amounts of ram, don't worry!
 You have encountered a rare issue which is easy to fix.